ActiveMargins/DCouttsWeb/content/post/2021-02-28-R_Geoscience/index.md

 ### Geoscience-related datasets
 As I said up top, having a variety of datasets to play around with is fantastic.
 I wanted to highlight the packages that include datasets within them.
 These datasets are great to practice skills visualization and modeling skills, as many of them have been cleaned, but most of all, they are more interesting than mtcars…

-[provenance](https://cran.r-project.org/web/packages/provenance/index.html) – A large provenance dataset composed of detrital zircon ages, compositional bulk petrography data, heavy mineral composition, and major and trace element data.
+[provenance](https://cran.r-project.org/web/packages/provenance/index.html) – provenance includes a large  dataset composed of detrital zircon ages, compositional bulk petrography data, heavy mineral composition, and major and trace element data.

 [folio](https://cran.r-project.org/web/packages/folio/index.html) – Datasets for teaching quantitative approaches and modeling in archaeology and paleontology.
 Geological datasets include ice core data, δ18O data foram and sea level data.
-The archeological datasets, however, are very interesting radiocarbon dating examples and trace element data from ancient ceramics.
+The archaeological datasets, however, are very interesting radiocarbon dating examples and trace element data from ancient ceramics.

 [geostats](https://cran.r-project.org/web/packages/geostats/index.html) – geostats includes 23 different datasets that are all used in examples/exercise throughout the .pdf textbook.
 Some highlights are:
 - AFM - 630 calc-alkali basalts from the Cascade Mountains and 474 tholeiitic basalts from Iceland